Gynoid: Feminine robots

 Researchers note the connection between the design of feminine robots and roboticists' assumptions about gendered appearance and labor.
 Fembots in Japan, for example, are designed with slenderness and grace in mind, and they are employed to help to maintain traditional family structures and politics in a nation of population decline.

-People also react to fembots attributable to gender stereotypes.
-This research is used to elucidate gender cues, clarifying which behaviors and aesthetics elicit a stronger gender-induced response.
+People's reactions to fembots are also attributable to gender stereotypes.
+Research in this area is aimed at elucidating gender cues, clarifying which behaviors and aesthetics elicit a stronger gender-induced response.

-Sexual objectification
+Sexualization

 Gynoids may be "eroticized", and some examples such as Aiko include sensitivity sensors in their breasts and genitals to facilitate sexual response.
 The fetishization of gynoids in real life has been attributed to male desires for custom-made passive women and compared to life-size sex dolls.
 However, some science fiction works depict them as femmes fatales, fighting the establishment or being rebellious.
-Robot sex partners may become commonplace in the future.

-Female robots as sexual devices also appeared, with early constructions quite crude.
-The first was produced by Sex Objects Ltd, a Brit company, for use as a "sex aid".
-It was called simply "36C", from her chest measurement, and had a 16-bit microprocessor and voice synthesiser giving primitive responses to speech and push-button inputs.

-In 1983, a busty female robot named "Sweetheart" was removed from a display at the Lawrence Hall of Science after a petition was presented claiming it was insulting to women.
+In 1983, a female robot named "Sweetheart" was removed from a display at the Lawrence Hall of Science; the robot's breasts, perceived as an exaggerated feature, resulted in a petition being presented claiming it was insulting to women.
 The robot's creator, Clayton Bailey, a professor of art at California State University, Hayward called this "censorship" and "next to book burning".

 In fiction

 Artificial women have been a common trope in fiction and mythology since the writings of the ancient Greeks (see the myth of Pygmalion).
-This has continued with modern fiction, particularly in the genre of science fiction.
-In science fiction, female-appearing robots are often produced for use as domestic servants and sexual slaves, as seen in the film Westworld, Paul J. McAuley's novel Fairyland (1995), and Lester del Rey's short story "Helen O'Loy" (1938), and sometimes as warriors, killers, or laborers.
+In science fiction, female-appearance robots are often produced for use as domestic servants and sexual slaves, as seen in the film Westworld, in Paul J. McAuley's novel Fairyland (1995), and in Lester del Rey's short story "Helen O'Loy" (1938), and sometimes as warriors, killers, or laborers.
 The character of Annalee Call in Alien Resurrection is a rare example of a non-sexualized gynoid.
+In Xenosaga, a role-playing video game, the character "KOS-MOS" is a female armored android.